 Also, bonding with your consumers is simple to say, but hard to do, while listening to them may make you face some drawbacks in your products and services, they are also a trustworthy source of firsthand information.

 Would you recommend The Hague?
 Why?

 Yes, we recommend The Hague.
-As I mentioned before, The Hague provides an ideal business environment, especially for companies in the technology industry, which relies on a benign ecosystem and active interactions with other business partners.
+As I mentioned before, The Hague provides an ideal business environment, especially for companies in the technology sector, which relies on a fully-developed ecosystem and active interactions with other business partners.